directdemocracy-vote/www/white_paper.md

 - area
 - proposal (referendum or petition)
 - participation
-- registration (signed by app after integrity check to guarantee the ballot encryption key is only known to the app)
+- registration (signed by app after integrity check to guarantee the ballot encryption key is only known by the app)
 - ballot
 - vote